CerebriumAI/examples/README.md

   - Expected outputs
   - (Optional) Link to a blog post or tutorial video

-Share your fork with us on our [Discord](https://discord.gg/ATj6USmeE2) & [Slack](https://join.slack.com/t/cerebriumworkspace/shared_invite/zt-1qojg3eac-q4xyu5O~MeniNIg2jNeadg) communities or on social media.
+Share your fork with us on our [Discord](https://discord.gg/ATj6USmeE2) community or on social media.
 Highly valuable examples for the community will be merged into the master repo.

 #### 🎁 Get Free Swag!
 For each successful contribution, we'll send you exclusive Cerebrium swag!
 To be eligible: